frc6908/JavaForBeginners/Lesson 8 - FRC Programming/Lesson8FRCProgramming.md

 ## OI ##

-The **OI** class is used to retrieve input from devices connected to the driver station such as joysticks and controllers.
+The **OI** class is where behaviors for operator devices are defined.

 Example from 2019Neptune: